jesselawson/getting-started-with-rust/tutorial.md

 are not part of the default scaffolding.
 Let's go ahead and add them; you are free to set these to whatever you would like.

-Go to the `config.toml` file and add entries for description and homepage, then modify the name, authors, and version as you see fit:
+Go to the `Cargo.toml` file and add entries for description and homepage, then modify the name, authors, and version as you see fit:

 {{<codecaption lang="toml" title="Cargo.toml">}}